railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 To enter details of a phone call, use one of the two following menus:

-* *CRM & SRM > Sales > Phone Calls > Incoming*
+* :menuselection:`CRM & SRM --> Sales --> Phone Calls --> Incoming`,

-* *CRM & SRM > Sales > Phone Calls > Outgoing*
+* :menuselection:`CRM & SRM --> Sales --> Phone Calls --> Outgoing`.

 The phone call will then be visible on the partner form to give you complete visibility of the events about that customer or supplier.

 Managing a Call Center
 ----------------------

 You can manually encode calls that happen or you can pass them into Open ERP.
 But for mass campaigns, you can import a list of phone calls to make.
 To do this, click on the import link at the bottom of the list of phone calls.
-On the GTK client use the toolbar button *Form > Import* at the top.
+On the GTK client use the toolbar button :menuselection:`Form --> Import` at the top.

 Phone calls that have occurred in the open state.
-The different operators can be assigned calls and handle them one by one using the menu *CRM & SRM > Phone Calls > Outgoing Calls > Calls To Make*.
+The different operators can be assigned calls and handle them one by one using the menu :menuselection:`CRM & SRM --> Phone Calls --> Outgoing Calls --> Calls To Make`.

 The operator can open the calls one by one.
 For each call, after having contacted the customer, the operator can click on one of the following buttons: